 Once the divorce has been finalized by the judge, it is possible to file for modification of the judgement.
 There are legal conditions that are required to be completed prior to an appeal, however, it is possible to successfully appeal finalized court orders and request a new hearing.

 Appeals and modifications after the finalization of a divorce order often involve custody arrangements or financial arrangements.
 Appeals are generally necessary when the parties involved in the divorce make changes that impact the financial or custodial obligations set out in the divorce finalization.
-If you think you’re entitled to an appeal, contact the Hills Law Group today.
+If you think you’re entitled to an appeal, contact the Hills Law Group Irvine Divorce Attorneys Today.